austinvhuang/hello-monad/README.md

 # Monads by Trivial Examples

-"Just show my how the types line up."
+"Just show me how the types line up."